satori-com/mzbench/doc/scenarios/tutorial.md

     Here we define a [pool](spec.md#pools) of workers, namely one worker of type `http_worker`.
 Workers of this type can send GET and POST HTTP requests, which is exactly what we need.

-            set_host("localhost")
-            set_port(8080)
+            connect("localhost", 8080)
             get("/")

-    Here we define the actions that each worker in the pool must perform: set the target host and port and send a single GET request to the "/" endpoint, i.e. to *http://localhost:8080/*.
+    Here we define the actions that each worker in the pool must perform: connect the target by host and port and send a single GET request to the "/" endpoint, i.e. to *http://localhost:8080/*.

 2. Launch the MZBench server and start your scenario: